Electrolysis Hair Removal – Frequently Asked Questions

 During the consultations, I conduct there are a few questions that keep popping up.
 I thought I would write them out, so others can read and have an understanding of what electrolysis is and how it can help.

 What is electrolysis?

-Electrolysis hair removal is a technique where a probe is inserted into the hair follicle and an electrical current.
-Either an alternating current (high frequency), direct current (galvanic) or both is sent through the probe and will cauterise the blood flow to the hair.
+Electrolysis hair removal is a technique where a probe is inserted into the hair follicle and an electrical current, either an alternating current (high frequency), direct current (galvanic) or both is then sent through the probe and will cauterise the blood flow to the hair.
 This will either weaken or destroy the hair.

 How effective is electrolysis?